syafiqaiman/Social-Media-Advertising-Analytics/README.md

 - Admin users are able to manage other users such as deleting other users.

 ## Installation
-1. Clone the repository, run this command in your Powershell/Command Prompt: `git clone https://github.com/syafiqaiman/fyp.git`
+1. Clone the repository, run this command in your Powershell/Command Prompt: `git clone https://github.com/syafiqaiman/Social-Media-Advertising-Analytics.git`
-2. Navigate to the project directory, run: `cd fyp`
+2. Navigate to the project directory, run: `cd Social-Media-Advertising-Analytics`
 3. Install dependencies using the *requirements.txt* file, run: `pip install -r requirements.txt`

 ## Usage